jlettvin/gaze/README.md

 * gaze.js support code implementing the model
 * gaze.pane.js is data for shaping and filling panes
 * gaze.scenarios.js is data for different model operational modes
+* index.html is a list of additional related pages
 * utility.js are functions not specific to the gaze model

 TODO: